oroinc/documentation/admin_guide/user_management/user_management_bu.rst

 Create a Business Unit Record
 -----------------------------

-In order to create a :term:`Business Unit` record:
+In order to create a :term:`Business Unit` record, complete as follows:

-- Go to *System → User Management → Business Units*
+1. In the main menu, navigate **System>User Management>Business Units**.
-- Click the :guilabel:`Create Business Unit` button
+2. Click the :guilabel:`Create Business Unit` button.
-- Define the general details of the business unit created:
+3. Define the details of the business unit.
+See the fields descriptions in the sections below.

 General
 ^^^^^^^